utkarshyadavin/Wireless-Net/PROGRESS.md

 	* How antenna gain reduces interference?
 * **5/08/2019**
 	* Need some more intuition on Sound to Noise Ratio.
+* **9/08/2019**
+	* Need some intuition on the characterstics of near field and far feild on how they differ in wave propogation mechanism.
+	* What does it mean when we say "there is 50% percent resource utilisation in a network"
+	* What is Interference over Thermal Noise(IoT).
+* **10/08/2019**
+	* How exactly transferring voice different from transferring data in a cellular network given the fact that both of them are just z0s and 1s.

 ## Random